jerryhgladinet/docs/README.md

-# guide
+# Guide

 Here are CentreStack documents written in the format of reStructured Text and can be built by the Sphinx environment or import into Read The Docs hosting environment.

 There is a conf.py file in each document project.
-There is a prodname parameter you can change before you build the doc into HTML files.
+There is a *prodname* parameter you can change before you build the doc into HTML files.

 * Sphinx - http://www.sphinx-doc.org/en/master/http://www.sphinx-doc.org/en/master/
 * Read The Docs - https://docs.readthedocs.io/en/latest/install.html